Divorce And Retirement

 If the parties already are divorced and alimony is being paid and the obligor seeks to retire, after appropriate proofs are submitted, there may be a reduction or complete stop to alimony payments.

-Where the obligor has reached full retirement age, alimony may be modified or terminated upon the prospective or actual retirement of the obligor.
+Where the obligor has reached full retirement age (67 currently), alimony may be modified or terminated upon the prospective or actual retirement of the obligor.

 There are recent amendments to the law enacted concerning alimony.